rouxcode/django-admin-sort/README.md

-In case you just changed your model to contain an additional sorting field (e.g. ``my_order``), which does not yet contain any values, then you **must** set initial ordering values.
+In case you just changed your model to contain an additional sorting field (e.g. ``my_order``), which does not yet contain any values, then you must set initial ordering values.

-**django-admin-sortable2** is shipping with a management command which can be used to prepopulate the ordering field:
+**django-admin-sort** is shipping with a management command which can be used to prepopulate the ordering field:

 	shell> ./manage.py reorder my_app.models.MyModel